HSF/hsf.github.io/_gsocblogs/2022/blog_PODIO_SoumilBaldota.md

 Currently some of the code generation works but still needs some fixes and additional features.

 *Issues I am facing:*
-Mutually recursive type declarations which exist in seperate files.
+Mutually recursive type declarations which exist in separate files.
 This has been a long standing [issue](https://github.com/JuliaLang/julia/issues/269) on the Julia github.
 I have found some workarounds namely by using Parameteric Types and Abstract types in Julia and currently am trying to find a suitable one, hence it requires some additional work.